Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

-There are a lot of beautiful walks on the South Island, all with breathtaking scenery and mountainous backdrops.
-Most of these you’ll have to share with other visitors and nature lovers, but that’s not the case with the Moke Lake Loop Track.
+There are so many beautiful lakes in the South Island with scenic trails of varying lengths, but most of these you’ll have to share with other visitors and nature lovers.
+That’s not the case with the Moke Lake Loop Track, and secret Moke Lake Viewpoint.

-Thanks to spending a little extra time around Central Otago, we heard about Moke Lake in Queenstown (and its secret lookout spot) from a few locals and made it our mission to head over there before the snow started to settle on the Crown Range.
-If you’re in Queenstown looking for a secret place to escape the city and stretch your legs, here’s why you need to add the Moke Lake loop track to your to-do list.
+We heard about Moke Lake in Queenstown (and its secret lookout spot) from a few locals, and made it our mission to head over there before the snow started to settle on the Crown Range.

-To say hardly anyone knows about it, besides the locals that is, Moke Lake is surprisingly close to Queenstown – only 20 minutes outside of the city centre!
+To say hardly anyone knows about it, besides the locals, Moke Lake is surprisingly close to Queenstown: only 20 minutes outside of the city centre!

-If you leave the city in the direction of Glenorchy, after less than 10 minutes you will see a right turning for ‘Moke Lake Road’ – it’s on a corner so you’ll almost miss it if you’re not looking out for it.
+If you leave the city in the direction of Glenorchy, after less than 10 minutes you will see a right turn for ‘Moke Lake Road’.
+It’s on a corner so you’ll almost miss it if you’re not looking out for it.

-Moke Lake is another 10 minutes from this sign and unsealed road past a slightly smaller lake.
+Moke Lake is another 10 minutes from this sign on the unsealed road, past a slightly smaller lake.

 The Road to Moke Lake Camping + Walk